 An estimated 80% of Liberia’s population is dependent on fish for essential protein.
-Small-scale fisheries also provide employment for 33,000 people in the country and play a critical role in the economy, accounting for up to 10% of Gross Domestic Product.
+Small-scale fisheries also provide employment for 33,000 people in the country and play a critical role in the economy, accounting for up to 10% of GDP.
 But illegal fishing is threatening this vital source of food and livelihoods.

 Trawlers fishing illegally in Liberia’s waters are able to catch vast amounts of seafood, impoverishing local communities and destroying marine ecosystems.
 However, fishing communities can act as custodians of the resources they rely on, safeguarding the sustainability of Liberia’s waters.